1) The work must be linked to the theme, however loosely or rigidly this may be.

 Having already established a general interest in food, alcohol, Newcastle, history, art, robots, Halloween, space monkeys, etcetera, this lo-fi comic is about other things that make us happy and the experience of being fans of things, demonstrating that, occasionally, we can be a surprisingly positive bunch.

 The PJCC is all about making things... well, pretty specifically comics, but occasionally non-comic things too, and that's what's this anthology is about - from D&D characters to jam to space stations, it's all in here.
 It was launched at Maker Faire 2016.

 Amazing Adventure Comics Machine...
 And That

 Our first comic to appear in full colour and our second to be aimed at kids.
 A journey through time, space, and the comics medium itself, playing around with the theme of 'adventure'.
 Launched at Canny Comic Con 2017.

 Many of the anthologies have fallen out of print, but we may publish online and/or compile a 'Best Of' collection or something.
 Maybe.
+Maybe not.
 Watch this space for more info.